e-gov/GOVSSO/Testing.md

 The integrator should ensure that the `kid` value is not hardcoded on the client application side.
 If the key is hardcoded and should change, then client application users will be unable to log in.

 It is recommended to buffer the key on the client side.
-If JWT validation fails due to a key change, then the client application should check the public signature key endpoint.
+If JWT validation fails due to a key value mismatch between JWT signature and buffered key, then the client application should check the public signature key endpoint.
 If there is a new `kid`, the client application should buffer the new value and revalidate the JWT.

 #### 3.2.5 User language preference